What's in this article?

 It’s handy to know what type of flue you have if you’re looking for an online boiler replacement quote or discussing it with a boiler installer over the phone or during a home survey, they’re often understandably confused with chimneys so have a quick read through the below for some clues on flues.

-By definition, it’s a duct or pipe for the expulsion of exhaust gases from a heating system or generator.
+By definition, a boiler flue is a duct or pipe for the expulsion of exhaust gases from a heating system or generator.

 In English – It’s a pipe from your boiler to the outside of your house so the waste gases and condensation from your heating system aren’t being pumped into your home – pretty important.